Jungledisk/jungledocs/src/007_NetworkDrive.rst

 For convenience, it can also be mapped to one of your computer's drives, allowing for easy synchronization onto the web.

-There are a few ways to upload data onto the network drive: via a legacy backup, copying/pasting files from other folders into the network drive, and saving files directly to the network drive from the program creating them (for example, in Word, click Files > Save As > select the network drive as the save destination).
+There are a few ways to upload data onto the network drive: via a Simple Backup, copying/pasting files from other folders into the network drive, and saving files directly to the network drive from the program creating them (for example, in Word, click Files > Save As > select the network drive as the save destination).

 ..
 Note:: Do not use the Cut option with files on the network drive!
 If an error occurs while the file has been cut, you could lose the file.
 Instead, use Copy and Paste, then delete the files in the old location.